-Davis challenges modern scholarship insofar as it disesteems the translations of the Matthew Bible.
-With many clear examples, she vindicates the translations of William Tyndale and Myles Coverdale.
-She also shows how learned and faith-filled John Rogers’ commentaries were.
-By the end, the reader will regret that the Matthew Bible was suppressed and forgotten.
+Davis challenges modern scholarship insofar as it disesteems the Matthew Bible.
+With clear examples, she vindicates the translations of William Tyndale and Myles Coverdale.
+She also shows how learned John Rogers’ commentaries were.
+By the end, the reader will regret that the Matthew Bible has been lost and forgotten.

-This much-needed book is not only a fascinating new Bible history, it is lively review of historical events and personalities, and a monument to the faithfulness of the Scriptures we first received.
+This much-needed book is not only a fascinating new bible history, it is a lively review of historical events and personalities, and is a monument to the faithfulness of the Scriptures we first received.

 Have a listen here to an informative radio interview Ruth had with Pledge Radio hosts Gene Parker and Cynthia Palmer of Holland, Michigan: